doctrine/migrations/UPGRADE.md

+# Upgrade to 3.6

+## Console
+- The `--all-or-nothing` option for `migrations:migrate` does not accept a value anymore, and passing it a value will generate a deprecation.
+Specifying `--all-or-nothing` will wrap all the migrations to be executed into a single transaction, regardless of the specified configuration.

 # Upgrade to 3.1

 - The "version" is the FQCN of the migration class (existing entries in the migrations table will be automatically updated).